 And, near the Town Hall, La Route des Bières offers beers from all over the world.
 26 rue des Cordeliers, 13100 Aix en Provence.

-Finally, two diary dates for beer lovers.
-In April 2016 Southern Provence launched its very first week-long beer festival, Provence Bière Connexion, featuring several dozen breweries from the region.
+Finally, a diary date for beer lovers.
+In 2016 Southern Provence launched its very first week-long beer festival, Provence Bière Connexion, featuring several dozen breweries from the region.
 In 2017 it's on 29-30 April.